 Electric Bike Regulations

-If you don’t meet the criteria below, you are riding a vehicle which is not legal on the road, and you could be charged with all sorts of traffic offenses (from unregistered vehicle to unlicenced, etc).
+If you don’t meet the criteria below, you are riding a vehicle which is not legal on the road, and you could be charged with all sorts of traffic offences (from unregistered vehicle to being unlicensed, etc).
 It is worth noting that although it may be unlikely that you get caught, you are also not covered by TAC insurance if using an unroadworthy vehicle.

-The existing law stated that an “electric bicycle” motor must not be capable of generating more than 200watts of ungoverned power.
+The existing law states that an “electric bicycle” motor must not be capable of generating more than 200 watts of ungoverned power.
 This law was not very clear and a little misleading, as all motors rated at 200w will be capable of exceeding that output during peak periods.

-This means we are now allowed to run a 250watt motor, but it must be activated by a pedal assist system.
-This means, you must install a pedalec device which activates the motor automatically when you are pedalling.
+This means we are now allowed to run a 250 watt motor, but it must be activated by a pedal assist system.
+This means that you must install a ‘pedalec’ device, which activates the motor automatically when you are pedalling.

 If you disagree with the power output limit on electric bikes, we encourage you to write to the Transport Minister in your State or Territory.